 There isn’t a designated spot where you go to line up to take pics, or “holoscans” as they’re called on Batuu, with your favorite Star Wars characters.
 Remember…you are immersed in the world of Batuu.
 The characters are walking along WITH you, often times trying to elude the ‘bucket heads’-Stormtroopers.
 Be ready to take a holoscan at all times!
 Our favorites: Chewbacca and Rey!

-You will most definitely want to Fast Pass this ride as it is in high demand pretty much the entire time the park is open.
+You will most definitely want to Fast Pass this ride (Fast Passes not available so far in 2021) as it is in high demand pretty much the entire time the park is open.
 Even if you do have to wait in line, the long queue is mostly shaded and/or is air-conditioned.

 There is plenty to see along the way as you wind your way around the Millennium Falcon and prepare to board the ship.